jordiwave/CodeBlocks_Unofficial_Testing/Readme_Build_Debian_deb_packages.txt

     9) Optional: SVN and/or GIT.
     10) Packages needed for building Debian deb files

-    DO NOT USE ANY SNAP PACKAGES as the installed packages are sandboxed by default.
+    DO NOT USE ANY SNAP PACKAGES as the installed packages are sand boxed by default.

     To install the items above the following are the commands to use for Ubuntu/Xubuntu/Linux Mint:
         # Step 2: